aadharsh0428-prog/Logistisy-Permit-Copilot-MVP-/SYSTEM_DESIGN.md

 - **LLM output parsing edge case:** the extraction prompt enforces raw JSON output, but `_parse_json_response` strips markdown fences defensively in case the model wraps its answer in ```json blocks
-- **Ollama unreachable edge case:** both `extract_from_image` and `grounded_answer`
-  catch `httpx.HTTPError` and fall back to a deterministic mock/short-circuit answer, so a stopped Ollama container never crashes the demo mid-interview
+- **Gemini rate-limit edge case:** the ensemble client catches 429/503 responses per key/model pair and rotates through the pool with exponential backoff before falling back to a deterministic response, so hitting a free-tier quota never crashes the demo mid-interview
 - **Hallucinated raw_text edge case:** extraction prompt requires `raw_text` to be an exact excerpt from the document, not a paraphrase — reduces fabricated conditions

 ## Not yet implemented (documented as next steps)